Don’t Let The Big One Get Away!

 Each year, Lake Jennings stocks 30,000 pounds of fish (20,000 pounds of trout and 10,000 pounds of channel catfish).
 The trout fishing season begins in November and lasts through early April, while the catfish season coincides with our night fishing program beginning Memorial Day and running through Labor Day weekend.

 The trout season starts with an initial stock of 2,500 pounds, followed by additional weekly or bi-weekly stockings throughout the season to reach a total of more than 20,000 pounds.

-For catfish season (night fishing), we stock an initial, large amount of fish and add 1,000 pounds about every 15 days throughout the season.
-During this time, the lake is also open until midnight every Friday and Saturday.
+For catfish season, we stock an initial, large amount of fish and add 1,000 pounds about every 15 days throughout the season.
+During this time, the lake is open until midnight every Friday.
 With hot summer days, this is the place to be for a relaxing warm night of fishing, boating or just enjoying a meal in one of our picnic areas around the lake.

 Shore Fishing at the Campground

 Shoreline fishing is available to registered campers only from 7:30 a.m. to 5:00 p.m. daily by purchasing your Fishing Permit at the Campground Check-In Station.